jazzband/wagtailmenus/docs/source/menupage.rst

 If the **About Us** page uses a model that subclasses ``MenuPage`` or ``MenuPageMixin``, you can solve this issue by doing the following:

-#   Edit the page via the CMS, and click on the `Settings` tab.
+1. Edit the page via the CMS, and click on the "Settings" tab.

-#   Uncollapse the **ADVANCED MENU BEHAVIOUR** panel by clicking the downward-pointing arrow next to the panel's label
+2. Uncollapse the "ADVANCED MENU BEHAVIOUR" panel by clicking the downward-pointing arrow next to the panel's label

     .. image:: _static/images/wagtailmenus-menupage-settings-collapsed.png
         :alt: Screenshot showing the collapsed 'advanced menu behaviour' panel in the editor interface

-#   Tick the **Repeat in sub-navigation** checkbox that appears, and publish your changes.
+3. Tick the **Repeat in sub-navigation** checkbox that appears, and publish your changes.

     .. image:: _static/images/wagtailmenus-menupage-settings-visible.png
         :alt: Screenshot show the expanded 'advanced menu behaviour' panel

 Now, wherever the children of the **About Us** page are output (using one of the above menu tags), an additional link will appear alongside them, allowing the that page to be accessed more easily.
-In the example above, you'll see *"Section overview"* has been added to the a **Repeated item link text** field.
-With this set, the link text for the repeated item should read *"Section overview"*, instead of just repeating the page's title, like so:
+In the example above, you'll see **"Section overview"** has been added to the a **Repeated item link text** field.
+With this set, the link text for the repeated item should read **"Section overview"**, instead of just repeating the page's title, like so:

 .. image:: _static/images/repeating-item.png
     :alt: Screenshot showing the repeated nav item appearing in a rendered menu

-The menu tags do some extra work to ensure both links are never assigned the ``'active'`` class.
-When on the 'About Us' page, the tags will treat the repeated item as the 'active' page, and just assign the ``'ancestor'`` class to the original, so that the behaviour/styling is consistent with other page links rendered at that level.
+The menu tags do some extra work to ensure both links are never assigned the 'active' class.
+When on the 'About Us' page, the tags will treat the repeated item as the 'active' page, and just assign the 'ancestor' class to the original, so that the styling is consistent with other page links rendered at that level.

 .. _implementing_menupage: